wlush/circulationBiogeography/README.md

 Particle tracking uses TRACMASS, with 1/12 deg. global velocity fields (top 36 depth levels) on the native C-grid from the Copernicus Marine Environmental Monitoring Service (CMEMS).
 The code in this repository is divided into 3 directories: particleTracking, populationModeling, and visualization.
-particleTracking includes files used to set up TRACMASS runs, as well as files used to create connectivity matrices
+- particleTracking includes files used to set up TRACMASS runs, as well as files used to create connectivity matrices
-populationModeling includes files used to model populations globally and analyze population distributions
+- populationModeling includes files used to model populations globally and analyze population distributions
-visualization includes code to replicate figures within the manuscript
+- visualization includes code to replicate figures within the manuscript

+### particleTracking:
+The particleTracking directory contains the following files:

+### populationModeling
+The populationModeling directory contains the following files:

+### visualization
+The visualization directory contains the following files: